Man in the Dock: Courtroom Evangelism in a Day of Idolatry

 Note first that Paul was deeply vexed by the Athenian’s idolatry — not only because it was contrary to general revelation, ugly, destructive and demonic, but especially because “now” God was no longer willing to “wink” at it (v.
 30).

-He begins by addressing the spiritual tension that he knows to exist in all non-christians: an innate knowledge of God (seen in the Athenian altars), frustrated by ignorance and alienation from Him (seen in their altar to The Unknown God) (vv.
+He begins by addressing the spiritual tension that he knows exists in all non-Christians: an innate knowledge of God (seen in the Athenian altars), frustrated by ignorance and alienation from Him (seen in their altar to The Unknown God) (vv.
 22-23).

 Paul is bold to accuse them, for much of this they knew all along, yet turned instead to idols (v.
 29).
 But there is hope, for they also acted in ignorance, so that God “winked” at it — until “now” (v.
 30).
 For now He has sent His Son, His people, and His completed revelation into the world.
 Now, therefore, ignorance is no excuse, and God ” . . . commands all men everywhere to repent.”
 They must turn from their idols to Him, and to the One whom He has appointed to judge the world in righteousness (v.
 31).